aaakashkumar/competitive_programming/README.md

-# LeetCode Solutions
+# Competitive Programming

-This repository contains the solutions to the problems I solve on LeetCode.
+This repository contains solutions to the problems I solve on various coding platforms